ongr-io/ElasticsearchBundle/README.md

 professional [Elasticsearch][1] integration with enterprise level Symfony applications.
 This bundle is:

-* Supported by [ONGR.io][2] development team.
-* Uses the official [elasticsearch-php][3] client.
+* Uses the official [elasticsearch-php][2] client.
-* Ensures full integration with Symfony framework.
+* Ensures full integration with Symfony framework and Symfony Flex.

 Technical goodies:

+* Provides a DSL query builder which represent all ElasticSearch endpoints in the objective way.
-* Provides interactive Document object generator via CLI (`ongr:es:document:generate`)
+* Provides interactive Document object generator via CLI command (`ongr:es:document:generate`)
-* Provides DSL query builder to be executed by type repository services.
-* Uses Doctrine-like documents(entities) document-object mapping using annotations.
+* Creates a familiar Doctrine-like way to work with documents(entities) document-object mapping using annotations.
-* Query results iterators are provided for your convenience.
+* Several query results iterators are provided for your convenience to work with results.
-* Console CLI commands for index and types management and data import / export.
+* Console CLI commands for the index management and data import/export/reindex.
 * Profiler that integrates in the Symfony debug bar and shows all executed queries.
 * Designed in an extensible way for all your custom needs.
+* Supports Symfony FLEX.

-If you need any help, [stack overflow][4] is the preferred and recommended way to ask questions about ONGR bundles and libraries.
+If you need any help, [stack overflow][3] is the preferred way to get answers. is the preferred and recommended way to ask questions about ONGR bundles and libraries.